qudini/gom/README.md

     .build();
 ```

-You'll then have to pass these `converters` to `Gom#converters` so that they get successfully registered.
+You will then have to pass these `converters` to `Gom#converters` so that they get successfully registered.

-The `context` parameter looks a bit superfluous, but it can actually be pretty powerful, especially in cases like the above one: if you make `MyGraphQLContext` hold an instance of a Project Reactor's `reactor.util.context.Context` (or simply be that instance), then you can pass it through to your resolvers transparently (and thus being able to use Spring Security with your resolvers for example):
+The `context` parameter looks a bit superfluous, but it can actually be pretty powerful, especially in cases like the above one: if you make `MyGraphQLContext` hold an instance of a Project Reactor's `reactor.util.context.Context` (or simply be that instance), you can pass it through to your resolvers transparently, which will then allow using Spring Security annotations on your resolvers for example:

 ```java
 .converter(Mono.class, (mono, context) -> mono